Assigning Custom Page Styles in Word

-For more information about creating page styles, see “Defining the Appearance of Pages” on page 156.
+For more information about creating page styles, see “Defining the Appearance of Pages”.

 The following procedure provides an example of specifying page styles for pages in Microsoft Word source documents using Microsoft Word 2003.
 Steps for specifying page styles for pages in Microsoft Word may be different in other versions of Microsoft Word.